 Duties and Accountability

-- Managing the business’s financial affairs, including banking and investments
+- Managing the business’s financial affairs, including banking, investments, and tax obligations with HMRC

-- Making strategic decisions regarding the direction of the business
+- Making operational and strategic decisions regarding the direction of the business

 - Entering into contracts and agreements on behalf of the business